 A basic scholarship of 1550,- Euro per month is granted for a period of two years.
 There may be additional funding on a discretionary basis (family allowance and/or study abroad).

 An interdisciplinary academic selection committee appointed by the Federal Government Commissioner for Culture and Media (BKM) is responsible for the awarding of the Immanuel-Kant Scholarship.

-The scholarship period begins on 01/07.
+The scholarship period begins on July 1st of the calendar year.
 Quarterly payments will occur after this date.

 What kind of information needs to be submitted?